OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 ## Prerequisites

-1. Select the quick start for the Office application you'd like to use.
-Make sure to choose the Yeoman generator version.
+1. Select the Yo Office quick start for the Office application you'd like to use.

     - [Excel](../quickstarts/excel-quickstart-jquery.md)
     - [OneNote](../quickstarts/onenote-quickstart.md)